Zelda in Tears of the Kingdom.

 Yet, at the same time, thereā€™s a thick air of melancholy hanging over everything you see and do.
 We love how Linkā€™s Awakening uses its setting to drive home the impermanence of life.
 Everything will fade away someday, but life is like that, and you can’t live inside of a dream forever.

 In real life, we canā€™t relate to saving the world by ourselves.
 We relate to happy memories punctuated by painful goodbyes.
-This is the Link we can immerse ourselves into, and this is why Linkā€™s Awakening is so special.
-Itā€™s odd; itā€™s different, yet ironically, itā€™s the most human Zelda game ever created.
+This is the Link we can relate with, and that is why Linkā€™s Awakening is so special.
+Itā€™s odd; itā€™s different, yet ironically, itā€™s the most grounded Zelda game ever created.

 the legend of zelda a link to the past zelda games ranked